beacon-biosignals/StableHashTraits.jl/README.md

 There is one exported method: `stable_hash`.
 You call this on the object you want to hash, and, as an optional second argument, you pass the context that determines how hasing occurs (this defaults to `HashVersion{1}`).

-You can customize the has behavior for particular types by implementing the trait `StableHashTraits.hash_method`.
+You can customize the hash behavior for particular types by implementing the trait `StableHashTraits.hash_method`.
 It accepts the object you want to hash and, as an optional second argument, the context.
 Any method of `hash_method` should simply return one of the following values.

 1. `UseWrite()`: writes the object to a binary format using `StableHashTraits.write(io, x)`